mraible/mongock-docs/site/driver/driver-mongodb.md

 #### Driver extra configuration (step 6)

 ##### Transactions
-In order to use native transactions, Mongock only needs the `MongoTransactionManager` injected in the Spring application context and the flag `mongock.transaction-enabled` not false(it accepts null, but it#s highly recommended to explicitly set a value).
+In order to use native transactions, Mongock only needs the `MongoTransactionManager` injected in the Spring application context and the flag `mongock.transaction-enabled` not false(it accepts null, but it's highly recommended to explicitly set a value).

-_Keep in mid that your MongoDB database must allow multi-document ACID transactions_
+_Keep in mind that your MongoDB database must allow multi-document ACID transactions_
 ```java
 	@Bean
 	public MongoTransactionManager transactionManager(MongoTemplate mongoTemplate) {